Haley Ullinger - 2019 Lifeguard of the Year

-The Ship Bottom Beach Patrol holds tryouts for new and returning lifeguards every season in early June at the St. Francis Aquatic Center Pool in Long Beach Township, NJ.
-Each participant is required to have a note from a medical or osteopathic physician stating they are in good health and can perform all the duties of an open water lifeguard in order to take the test.
-The test is a 500 meter swim in under 10 minutes which must be passed for returning lifeguards to be eligible for employment and for new lifeguards to be accepted into rookie school.
+Tryouts for new and returning lifeguards are held every season in early June at the St. Francis Aquatic Center Pool in Long Beach Township, NJ.
+Each participant is required to have the Ship Bottom Beach Patrol Medical or Osteopathic Physician’s Documentation Form completed and signed in order to participate in the swim test.
+The test is a 500-meter or 550-yard swim in under 10 minutes which must be passed by returning lifeguards to be eligible for seasonal employment and for new lifeguards to be accepted into rookie school.
 Rookie school runs the last week of June through early July.

-Rookies or New—-7-8 p.m.
+Rookies or New 7-8 p.m.

-Last name S-Z —–6-7 p.m.
+Last Name S-Z 6-7 p.m.

-Rookies or New—7-8 p.m.
+Rookies or New 7-8 p.m.

 Returning Lifeguards are required to complete the following forms: